ClaireDons/BasalMeltCoupling/README.md

 Other files should not need to be edited unless you want to modify functionalities.

-Then you submit an EC-Earth run as normal.
+Edit the `wrapper-hpc2020.sh` so that `fwf=5`, then you can run ec-earth by running `wrapper-hpc2020.sh`

 The output files from bisicles should be found alongside the output files from nemo and ifs in the scratch directory with the experiment name.
 The exception to this is the freshwater forcing files that are currently found in perm.

 ## 4. Changes to EC-Earth